Mohamed Nasheed: Trials

-On 1 April 2012, Nasheed stated that he was unsure of the official charges against him in the Maldives: "One time they said it was terrorism, another time they said it was acting against the constitution, another time they said it was alcohol."
+In April 2012, Nasheed stated that he was unaware of the official charges against him.
 In September, he was put on trial for abuse of power for his actions in arresting Abdulla Mohamed; however, his trial was cancelled without explanation.
-Nasheed was again arrested in October for violating a court order not to leave Malé Atoll, the atoll on which the Maldivian capital is located.
+Nasheed was again arrested in October for ignoring a court summons and violating a travel ban.
 He was detained overnight and then released on the condition that he would answer questions about his alleged abuse of presidential powers within 25 days.

-Nasheed was reported to have taken refuge in the Indian High Commission office in Malé in February 2013 after a Maldivian court issued an arrest warrant against him and ordered the police to detain him.
-In March 2013, he was arrested on the charges of abuse of the office but was released a day later.
-Numerous stops and starts to his trial followed.
+Nasheed took refuge in the Indian High Commission office in Malé in February 2013 after a Maldivian court issued an arrest warrant against him.
+On 5 March 2013, he was arrested on the charges of abuse of the office but was released a day later.